Support a new commitment for the families who make the ultimate commitment for us.

 Steve and Debbie Vetter grew up in Marine Corps families, graduated from the base high school at Camp Lejeune and enrolled at Carolina, graduating together in 1978.
 They understand the sacrifices that service members and their families make, both in serving their country and providing for their children’s educations.

-If met, the Red, White and Carolina Blue Challenge will provide at least $40 million in scholarship support for students from military families; scholars will be acknowledged as Steve and Debbie Vetter Military Family Scholars.
+The Vetters have committed $20 million to help open Carolina’s doors to new generations of military dependents and they’re challenging all Tar Heels to match their gift.
+If met by Oct.
+7, 2019, the Red, White and Carolina Blue Challenge will provide a $40 million need-based scholarship fund for students from military families who qualify for the Carolina Covenant.
+The recipients will be recognized as Steve and Debbie Vetter Military Family Scholars.

 Carolina Covenant students Tarik Woods, Esther Kwon, Alex Mina and Shauna Saunders.
 A new challenge gift from Steve and Debbie Vetter will create Carolina Covenant Scholarships for dependents of service members.

 Their gift helped launch For All Kind: The Campaign for Carolina, a $4.25 billion drive which seeks to foster an innovation generation prepared to lead the world to a better future through research and scholarship, example and ethos.
 This campaign is the largest in the Southeast and the second largest among public institutions in the nation.
 The Vetters, from Greensboro, committed a total of $40 million to the campaign.
 Half supports the Red, White and Carolina Blue Challenge and the remainder is split between UNC Kenan-Flagler Business School and Carolina Athletics.